medleyjs/medley/docs/Routes.md

 - `/v2/user`

 You can do this as many times as you want, it works also for nested `register` and routes parameter are supported as well.
-Be aware that if you use [`fastify-plugin`](https://github.com/fastify/fastify-plugin) this option won't work.